-(3) Judges shall manage their investments and other financial interests to minimize the number of cases in which they are disqualified.
-Corresponds to Section 5C(2) of present code and basis for official use, and invitations to judges and their spouses to attend bar-related functions or activities devoted to the improvements of the law, the legal system or the administration of justice.
+The prohibition of Section 4D(3), limiting gifts which judges and their families may accept, does not prohibit gifts incident to public testimonials to the judges, books supplied by publishers on a complimentary basis for official use, and invitations to judges and their spouses to attend bar-related functions or activities devoted to the improvements of the law, the legal system or the administration of justice.
 Judges and their families residing in their households may accept ordinary social hospitality, gifts, bequests, favors and loans from relatives, wedding and engagement gifts, loans from lending institutions in their regular course of business on the same terms generally available to persons who are not judges, and scholarships and fellowships awarded on the same terms applied to other applicants.
 Judges and members of their families residing in their households may accept any other gifts, bequests, favors and loans only if the donor is not a party or likely to come before them, and the gifts are reported as may be required by law.
 Gifts, bequests, favors and loans are to be reported as may be required by the Ethics in Government statutes.
 See Miss.
 Code Ann. § 25-4-27.
-(5) For the purposes of this section "members of their families residing in their households" means any relatives of the judges by blood or marriage, or persons treated by the judges as a member of the judges' families, who resides in their households.
-Essentially identical to Section 5C(4) of present code.
-(6) Non-public information acquired by judges in their judicial capacities shall not be used or disclosed by them in financial dealings or for any purpose not related to their judicial duties.
-No corresponding section in present code or ABA model.
-Commentary Section 4D does not follow the ABA Model Code.
-E. Fiduciary Activities.
-(1) A judge shall not serve as executor, administrator or other personal representative, trustee, guardian, attorney in fact or other fiduciary except for the estate, trust or person of a member of the judge's family, and then only if such service will not interfere with the proper performance of judicial duties. with definition of (2) A judge shall not serve as a fiduciary if it is likely that the judge as a fiduciary will be engaged in proceedings that would ordinarily come before the judge, or if the estate, trust or ward becomes involved in adversary proceedings in the court on which the judge serves or one under its appellate jurisdiction.
-Essentially identical to Section 5D(1) of present code; taken from ABA model.
+Section 4D differs from the provisions of the ABA model and retains in large part the provisions of the Mississippi Code of Judicial Conduct as it existed prior to the current revision.
+Although this section does not prohibit holding specific extra-judicial positions or engaging in other specific business activities, it does require that judges refrain from business activities which might reflect adversely on their impartiality and that they manage their business activities so as to minimize the need for recusal.
+Regarding recusals and disqualification, see Section 3E.